twosixlabs-dart/python-kafka-consumer/README.md

   * `enable_auto_commit` - set to true to commit completed processing records
 * `topic`
   * `from` - topic to consume from; currently only a single topic may be specified
-* `persist_dir` - unique to this example, this is used during processing for dumping received records to disk.
+* `persist.dir` - unique to this example, this is used during processing for dumping received records to disk.

 These options are subject to change/refinement, and others may be introduced in the future.